We may earn a commission when you buy through links in our articles. Learn more.

 In the short term, Amber and Sapphire is a solid choice of starter deck.
 It’s full of strong, interesting cards that strike a good balance between strategic complexity and beginner-friendly simplicity.
 And it can certainly hold its own against the other starter decks – in some games, that is.

-Truth is, too many unlucky draws in a row can slow the deck down massively.
+Too many unlucky draws in a row will slow this deck down massively.
 Many cards have Shift or abilities that rely on certain types and numbers of characters being in play (we’re looking at you, Seven Dwarfs).
 There are some strong card draw options in here to balance things out, but it can’t always save you from the deck’s random elements.

-Problems also begin when you’re a little more familiar with Disney Lorcana.
-If you’re ready to build a competitive custom deck, you’ll need to buy an awful lot of singles and sacrifice much of your existing starter cards.
+If you’re ready to build a competitive custom deck, you’ll find you need an awful lot of singles that just aren’t present in this starter deck.
 Long-term, Amber and Sapphire is fun but not all that viable.

 A strong all-round control deck, as far as Lorcana starter decks go.